stewForAni/SimpleCountDownView/README.md

 ## SimpleCountDownView

-A simple countdown view with translation animation (not highly accurate).
+A simple countdown view with translation animation.

 If you have any questions,let me know    : )     stewforani@gmail.com